Interpolation Blocks

 <div id="top-box" !id={dynamicId}></div>

-<!-- Compiles normally, but cannot have two regular or dynamic class attributes simultaneously -->
+<!-- Compiles normally, but you still cannot have two normal class attributes or two dynamic class attributes -->

 <div class="container" !class={getDynamicClassList()}></div>